CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

 1. Creates two child processes with __fork( )__
-1. Makes the child processes to execute __execl(openssl...)__  to  generate, respectively, the private and public key, and store them on disk encoded in __pem__ format.
+1. Makes the child processes to execute __execl(openssl...)__  to  generate, respectively, the private and public key, and store them on disk encoded in __pem__ format: prikey.pen and pubkey.pem, respectively.
 1. Opens the __pubkey.pem__ file to extract the public key, places it  in an array of chars (that is, a C string) and displays it on the screen.
 If needed, such a string can be sent to remote parties over communication channels like TCP/IP sockets.
 </br>

-Examples of key generation, encryption and decription with the openssl tool can be found in:
+Examples of key generation, encryption and decryption with the openssl tool can be found in:

 - [Encrypting and decrypting files with OpenSSL, Gaurav Kamathe](https://opensource.com/article/21/4/encryption-decryption-openssl).

 </br>

-The PEM (Privacy Enhanced Mail) is a encoding stardard for encoding binary data using only printable ASCII characters.
+The PEM (Privacy Enhanced Mail) is a encoding standard for encoding binary data using only printable ASCII characters.
 Keys (and arbitrary binary data) encoded in PEM can be transmitted over communication channels.
 See for